 - The asset must be used in income-generating activities.

-- There must be a determinable useful life.
+- It must have a determinable useful life.

 - The asset must have an anticipated useful life of more than one year.

-The IRS also has some exceptions to property that can be depreciated.
+The IRS also provides some exceptions to property that can be depreciated.
 Excepted property is detailed in Publication 946 and includes:

-- Any property you purchased and disposed of within the same year
+- Any property purchased and disposed of within the same year

 - Certain term interest